Compete High

 The Importance of Ongoing Training and Development

 The amount of training and development we continue to invest in is very important for people working in food and beverage.
-Staff must follow the latest trends in communication with customers, so regular training could be a solution considering this.
-Improper intercommunication could have a very negative impact on service standards, and as a result, deregulation of service could happen very often.
+Staff must follow the latest trends in communication and interpersonal skills with customers, so regular training could be a solution considering this.
+Improper intercommunication and interpersonal skills could have a very negative impact on service standards, and as a result, deregulation of service could happen very often.

-On the other hand, constant upgrading could be quite useful for developing customer service skills and job results.
+On the other hand, constant upgrading could be quite useful for developing customer service skills in the food and beverage industry and job results.
 Best work results are achieved when workers feel confident in their chosen path, and a lack of proper assistance could mostly drop service standards.
 Training takes place every week.

 Role-Playing and Simulations: Practicing Real-Life Scenarios